moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Streams

-When objects are sent on streams, the stream begins with a stream header message and is followed by one or more sets of serialized object fields.
+When objects are sent on streams, the stream begins with a stream header peep message and is followed by one or more sets of serialized object fields.
 If a stream ends gracefully in the middle of a serialized Object, terminate the session with a Protocol Violation.

+Multiple Peeps MAY be sent on a single stream if a session does not have enough available streams or if the amount of data already available to send is large, and so the backpressure provided by a stream's flow control is valuable.
+This can happen when a subscriber requests a range of Objects that have already been published and the publisher can send Objects faster than the subscriber can receive them, due to bandwidth, flow control, or other resource limits.
+Either the Group ID or the Peep ID MUST increase with subsequent peeps sent on a stream.

 A publisher SHOULD NOT open more than one stream at a time with the same stream header message type and fields.